Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/previouse_methods.typ

 Wind's approach consisted of three main components:

-+ *Transformation Library*: A collection of 142 different image operations derived from 42 core concepts.
-These operations included basic functions like rotating images, isolating specific colors, finding the largest shape, and combining image components.
+- *Transformation Library*: A collection of 142 image processing operations derived from 42 core concepts.
+These operations included basic functions such as rotating images, isolating specific colours, identifying the largest shape and combining image components.
+Wind identified these operations manually by analysing approximately 200 ARC tasks and noting frequently recurring visual patterns, thus ensuring broad coverage of common task-solving primitives.

-+ *Search Process*: A systematic exploration of possible combinations of these transformations (up to 4 operations in sequence) until finding a sequence that correctly transformed all training examples for a given task.
+- *Search Process*: A systematic exploration of possible combinations of these transformations (up to four operations in sequence) until a sequence was found that correctly transformed all training examples for a given task.
+To optimise this search, every intermediate image was hashed (converted into a compact numerical fingerprint).
+If the solver encountered a state it had already seen, it skipped further exploration of that branch.
+This 'state deduplication' allowed the system to efficiently traverse a significantly larger search space within the competition’s computational limits.

-+ *Efficient Implementation*: The entire system was built in C++ with careful optimization for speed and memory usage, allowing the search process to explore more possibilities within the competition's time constraints.

-The DSL implementation encapsulated fundamental visual reasoning primitives including component segmentation, color manipulation, geometric transformation, and compositional operations.
-This transformation library was empirically derived through manual analysis of approximately 200 ARC tasks, ensuring comprehensive coverage of recurring visual patterns.
-The search process implemented state deduplication mechanisms through efficient hashing techniques, enabling the exploration of substantially larger solution spaces than would otherwise be feasible within the competition's computational constraints.
-For tasks where no single transformation sequence solved all training examples, the system employed a "greedy stacking" approach that combined multiple partial solutions by selecting the most effective transformation for each specific example.
+- *Efficient implementation*: The entire system was built in C++ with careful optimisation for speed and memory usage, enabling deeper exploration of solution sequences within tight time constraints.
+Additionally, for tasks where no single sequence could solve all the training examples, the system employed a pragmatic 'greedy stacking' strategy.
+It found the best-performing sequence for each example individually and then combined these partial solutions, selecting whichever transformation worked best for each specific case.
+This enabled Wind's solver to handle complex tasks that a single universal sequence could not solve, thereby significantly boosting the overall success rate without imposing excessive computational demands.

 === Solution Strategy